GyaneshSamanta/Hack-Empowered/README.md

  1. The setup can be powered by a small power bank using just a USB Cable.
  2. It's super easy to create and attach a Wheelie on your own so folks who are facing similar issues can use it too.
 We've included all the necessary setup instructions over our GitHub Repository.
  3. Even if it's disconnected from power, it loads the required Python file as soon as power's back, without having to connect the apparatus to a computer again and restarting the application.
+ 4. sThe total cost of the apparatus is less than $10!

 ## What we learned 🧠
  1. Integrating Twilio with Pi.